Benevos/fmvz-store/README.md

 This project was made in order to complete a class goal.
 It was made under SCRUM development method to learn about it.
 You can visit the live page in this link https://fmvz-store.vercel.app/

+This IS NOT an official site of the institutiion whose logotypes are displayed.

 ## Dependencies

 In addition to default React dependencies, you will also need: